Jay Kristoff: Works

 Kristoff and his Illuminae co-author Amie Kaufman announced a new science fiction series, entitled Aurora Rising, which was acquired by Random House, the publishers of the Illuminae series.
-Aurora Rising was published in May 2019, and debuted at #2 on the New York Times bestseller list. as the #1 young adult bestseller in Australia, and as a USA Today bestseller.
+Aurora Rising was published in May 2019, and debuted at #2 on the New York Times bestseller list, as the #1 young adult bestseller in Australia, and as a USA Today bestseller.
 In June 2019, it was announced that Metro-Goldwyn-Mayer had acquired the television rights to Aurora Rising.
-A sequel, titled Aurora Burning, was published in May, 2020, And the final book Aurora End, Was published in November 2021.
-The First Arabic translation for AURORA RISING by the Egyptian Translator Salma Elsharkawy (Cover art by Mohammed Derbala) January 2023.
+A sequel, titled Aurora Burning, was published in May 2020, and the final book, Aurora's End, was published in November 2021.